ajm-gov/realestatecare/README.md

 ### Knowledge Base
 Knowledge Base has some sample content and all Knowledge Base Article Cards lead to 1 Knowledge Base Article that is used as a demonstration.
 Future state would be integrated with a headless Content Management System so that Knowledge Base Articles could be managed there.

+## Usability

+### Confirmation/Error actions

+Thanks to the ToastController of Ionic, I implemented various points in the application to give user feedback based on interaction.
+Think about confirmation/error actions at login, form submission, etc.

+### User Control and freedom

+I found it important to add an easy way out in my application.
+I introduced the "ExitComponent" in my application, a simple reusable component to exit a current state of the app to a desired path.
+For example, when working on a scheduled job, at the top you can easily access the previous screen.
+Same for the knowledge base, it offers an easy way to go back to the home screen.

+### Consistency and standards

+By using Ionic, there is a lot of consistency between the used components, styling is coherent across the application.

+### Error handling

+All errors that could occur from retrieving/posting API calls are caught in the console for debugging.

+## WCAG 2.1 Guidelines

+Thanks to the use of Ionic as a framework, a lot of the WCAG 2.1 Guidelines have been implemented at the start of the application.
+Aria labels and roles have been assigned to the various elements within the web application.
+Google Lighthouse Accessibility Mode has been used to assess the Accessibility Guidelines and current implementation of the application seems to pass all Google Lighthouse Accessibility Checks.